St. Mark Coptic Orthodox Church (Jersey City, New Jersey)

 St Mark Coptic Orthodox Church (Coptic: // transliteration: ti.eklyseya en.remenkimi en.orthodoxos ente fi.ethowab Markos) is notably the first Coptic Orthodox parish and church building in North America, if not the Western Hemisphere, located in Jersey City, New Jersey.
-This is in comparison to St. Mark's Coptic Orthodox Church in (Toronto, Ontario, Canada) which is considered the first parish in North America.
 It is one of over 200 Coptic Orthodox Churches in the United States.
 The Church belongs to Archdiocese of North America.

 History

 St. Mark's Church was first founded from the late 1960s, although the actual date of incorporation was 1970.
 The large influx of Copts in New Jersey can be attributed to their persecution in Egypt, in addition to those who emigrate seeking educational and financial opportunities.
 Currently, there are more than 30,000 Copts in Jersey City alone.

 Expansion

 Coptic Orthodox Christians, who adhere to an ancient Christian faith rooted in Egypt in the first century, have established a presence throughout New Jersey over the last several decades.
-Being the first Coptic Orthodox Church in the United States, St. Mark’s in Jersey City was founded by early Egyptian immigrants, and the congregations have since grown in allowing 15 other parishes in New Jersey alone.
+Being the first Coptic Orthodox Church in the United States, St. Mark's in Jersey City was founded by early Egyptian immigrants.

+Congregations have since grown in allowing 15 other parishes in New Jersey alone.

 The year 1977 marked the first pastoral visit by Pope Shenouda III to the US and Canada, including St. Mark's Church in Jersey City.
 Ten years later, in January 1987, the church building was newly refitted and consecrated.